Latent Emissions, Chakaia Booker

 Register for PhotoFutures through Class Search using CRN 16828.
 This non-credit opportunity is listed under Art History (ARHI30540), but it is open to all students.

-If you have a passion for art and an interest in teaching, consider being a student gallery teacher at the Snite Museum for the 2016-2017 academic year.
+If you have a passion for art and an interest in teaching, consider being a student gallery teacher at the Snite Museum for the 2017-2018 academic year.
 Undergraduate students in this position support both the Museum and its partner departments by teaching through art when classes visit the Snite Museum.
+All gallery teachers participate in a gallery teaching practicum, held on Friday afternoons both semesters, that explores teaching and learning through works of art.

-The Snite Museum is currently looking for studetns to teach Spanish language, French language, and Writing and Rhetoric classes.
+The Snite Museum is currently looking for students to teach Spanish language, French language, Italian language, and Writing and Rhetoric classes.
 For more information about these paid positions, contact Bridget Hoyt, curator of education, or fill out an application (language classes or Writing and Rhetoric).
-Applications are due April 8th.
+Applications are due April 9th.

 Be added to the Snite listserv and keep up with opportunities and events just for students at the Snite.
 Check the calendar for upcoming events ranging from lectures to exhibition openings to social events.